SuryaThiru/CKD-public/README.md

 ## Dataset

-TODO link

-Download the data into `data` directory in the project root.
+Extract the data in the `data.zip` archive into a `data` directory in the project root.

 age_sex.feather: feather file containing the patient IDs, age, sex and the target variable